-First- and second-choice offers and how accepting works
+First- and second-choice and alternate offers and how accepting works

 Students applying to the University of Calgary are able to indicate two program choices for admission consideration.
 Read through our frequently asked questions to learn more about your options.